To get the best experience and longest burning time from your candle, follow these handy tips.

 To extinguish the candle, simply cover it with its lid or blow it out.
 Sometimes, however, when a candle is blown out, it gives off sooty smelling smoke which can instantly overwhelm the candle's scent.

-Keeping the candle wick trimmed to a quarter of an inch (about 6 mm) will also help to keep your candle in good burning shape.
-Once every four hours of burn should be enough.
+Before relighting, trim the cotton wick to a quarter of an inch (about 6 mm) to keep your candle in good burning shape and prevent any black smoke or soot.
 Only trim the wick when it is at room temperature.
 You can use a special wick trimming tool, nail clippers or your finger tips to gently remove the black bits off the wick.

 Keep your candle in a dry and cool place, away from direct sunlight.
 If it gets too hot, it may melt and lose its scent and shape, which may diminish the quality of your experience.
 Similarly, avoid it getting too cold or frozen.
 If it does, simply allow to return to room temperature before lighting.